jjvanzon/JJs-Reference-Architecture/aspects.md

 In fact, prefer not to retrieve information by catching an exception at all.

 - To show a full exception message Exception.ToString() does a pretty good job including inner exceptions.
-If you like you can use ExceptionHelper from Framework.Logging to get a neatly formatted exception text.
+If you like you can use `ExceptionHelper` from `JJ.Framework.Logging` to get a neatly formatted exception text.
 It also has a GetInnermostException helper method.

 Facades